-Goldfish, without any doubt, classifies among the variety of fish that are kept as a pet by people for decades now.
+Goldfish, without any doubt, classify among the variety of fish that are kept as a pet by people for decades now.

-To this day, the relation of man with this nature’s beautiful water animal remains unbroken.
+To this day, the relationship of man with this nature’s beautiful water animal remains unbroken.

 Goldfish As A Pet- A Few Facts